Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

 \subsection{Information Extraction}

 The primary aim of this module is to identify the victim and the perpetrator of an attack for a given piece of text.
-Here we will broadly describe the concept and finer details of the method will be reported elsewhere.
-The process comprises of three steps: extraction of subject-verb-object (SVO) triples, scoring for named entities, and ranking of entities.
+The approach followed here generally belongs to relation extraction methods used for constructing cybersecurity knowledge graphs~\citet{pingle2019relext}, however, this is an unsupervised method~\cite{rosenfeld2006ures}.
+The approach comprises of extraction of subject-verb-object (SVO) triples, scoring for named entities, and ranking of entities.
 The SVO triples are extracted using a mixture of rule based methods~\cite{michael2019ICDM} and parsing of the dependency tree~\cite{d2018parser}.
-We begin by extracting noun phrases and verb phrases.
-For the base noun phrases we use Spacy noun-chunks, while for the verb phrases we search for the most general pattern: particle + adposition + verb/auxillary + particle + adposition + adjective/adverb + adposition.
-Similarly, we extract lone adpositions, adverbs and adjectives.
-To take into account complex predicates, we also incorporate light verb constructions~\cite{etzioni2011open} that includes a noun within, for example, the phrase 'gained access to'.
-Additionally, at the beginning we identify Hearst patterns~\cite{hearst1992automatic} from a pre-compiled list that we use to link nouns in the dependency tree.
+Below we will broadly describe the steps different steps in the approach.
+The finer details of the method and related concepts will be reported elsewhere.